micha/jsawk/README.markdown

 You need to have the `js` interpreter installed.
 On a Debian system you can install it with the command `apt-get install spidermonkey-bin`.
-Or you can build it from source from (here)[http://www.mozilla.org/js/spidermonkey/].
+Or you can build it from source from [here](http://www.mozilla.org/js/spidermonkey/).
 Okay?
 Okay.
 Ready to go.

-First, jsawk script:
+First, get the `jsawk` script:

       curl http://github.com/micha/jsawk/raw/master/jsawk > jsawk